nemec/clipr/README.md

 	`PostParseDependencyFactory` property on the `ParserSettings` with a custom factory (or a configured instance of `IOC.SimpleObjectFactory`), similar to the way verb injection is handled.
+* Add a `AttributeValidator` with a few validation attributes built in.
+	* `clipr.Validation.AllowedRangeAttribute`: Restricts an primitive integral/floating point
+		option to a range of values.
+	* `clipr.Validation.DirectoryExistsAttribute`: Applied to a file path, this validates that the path exists and is a directory.
+	* `clipr.Validation.FileExistsAttribute`: Applied to a file path, this validates that the path exists and is a file.

 ### 2017-07-13 1.6.0.1